Northwest Passage: In Franklin's Footsteps - 17 Days - $14,495

 Discovery Fund Fee

-The Discovery Fee of $250 per person is included in the cost of your trip.
+The Discovery Fee of US$250 per person is included in the cost of your trip.
 This is used to support local projects in the areas you will be travelling through, helping to ensure the longevity and success of educational, environmental and cultural initiatives in the regions we visit.

 Single Supplement And Child Policy